cvelas31/frontend-serverless2/README2.md

     - What are the available components?
 2. In the front end, assume you receive parsed forms and make them match with formvuelate.
+3. How is the front going to send things to the back.

 # Pillars on Frontend
 - Minimize work and redundancy between back and front (Good to be redundante on using same source.
 Ex: using json schemas to define forms and basic validations in front and back)